Fqstalph/ItemsHub/README.md

 # ItemsHub

-Fully customizable plugin where you can set an item a certain command and especially a Custom name, in the V2 was added the Custom Join and Quit

-Twitter: @fqstalph
+This plugin to the Player Join in addition to sending a Custom Join Message automatically givva to the player 3 items completely set by the config, from the Custom Name to the Command that they will have to perform